PIA VPN review

 - qBittorrent

-For this Private Internet Access review, we tried torrenting on a macOS device.
-We were pleasantly surprised by PIA’s performance.
-That’s because torrenting not only worked – it was really fast compared to all the other torrenting VPNs that we tried.
-We were constantly getting 10-15 MB/s speeds (80-120 Mbps).
+For this PIA VPN review, I tried torrenting on a macOS device.
+I was pleasantly surprised by PIA’s performance.
+That’s because torrenting not only worked – it was really fast and almost on par with all the other torrenting VPNs that I tried.
+I tried downloading a 5.7GB Ubuntu 24 client and it did it in less than 2 mins, while PIA’s download speed reached 62 MBps at its peak.
+I have to say, it did very well.
 There was no need to connect to specific servers for P2P support.
-Even the largest files won't take too long to download.
+Even the largest files didn’t take too long to download.

 How to use PIA VPN?